andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 We'll start with the deployment.
 The deployment I'm using is below.
 I've heavily commented it, to explain what each constituent part is for.
 Create a file called `50-cache.dep.yaml`, and paste in the below.

-# Todo: Make a note about what a pod is, and that the deployment is creating
-# and managing some.

 ..
 Code:: yaml